forevue/forummagnum-sdk/README.md

 $client = \Forevue\ForumMagnumSdk\Client::lessWrong();
 ```

-> This SDK doesn't include any caching mechanism, but **cache responses**, especially resource heavy ones. **Be a nice
+> This SDK doesn't include any caching mechanism, but **cache requests**, especially resource heavy ones. **Be a nice
 human.**

 ### Get a post